Mid-Drive vs. Hub Motor E-Bikes: Which is Right for Your Next Kingbull Adventure?

 -

-Excellent for flat and moderate terrain
+Versatility: Perfect for flat roads, gravel paths, and moderate inclines.

 Limitations